 The same type of dry and barren soil mentioned above is also vulnerable to soil erosion caused by water.
 Heavy rainstorms and flooding, improper watering, and poor irrigation or drainage can all contribute to soil erosion.

 As if soil erosion caused by water weren’t bad enough, there is also the problem of agricultural runoff.
-This means that soil washed away by rain or irrigation may contaminate nearby lakes or groundwater, since it may contain chemical fertilizers, pesticides, or herbicides.
+This means that soil washed away by rain or irrigation may contaminate nearby lakes or groundwater, since it often contains chemical fertilizers, pesticides, or herbicides.

 Soil Erosion Caused By Plants

-Plants themselves can also contribute to thinning topsoil, since plants use up nutrients and organic matter from the soil as they grow.
-Over time, removing this organic material from the soil without replacement will lead to thin soil, which is more likely to be carried away by water or air.
+Plants themselves can also contribute to thinning topsoil, since plants use up nutrients from the soil as they grow.
+Over time, removing these nutrients from without replacement will lead to poor soil.

 How To Prevent Soil Erosion

-There are many ways to prevent soil erosion, and some of these can be used together to maximize the chance that your soil will stay where it belongs – in your garden!
-Let’s get started.
+Luckily, there are ways to prevent soil erosion, and some of these methods can be combined to maximize the chance that your soil will stay where it belongs – in your garden!

 Plant Cover Crops